Areas of Expertise

 Biography

-Before joining the Emory faculty, Zhang served as a law clerk to the Honorable William A. Fletcher on the United States Court of Appeals for the Ninth Circuit, and to the Honorable Guido Calabresi on the Second Circuit.
-He received a JD from Yale Law School, where he served as managing editor of the Yale Law Journal and won the Clifford L. Porter Prize in Taxation, as well as the Christopher E. Bergin Award from Tax Notes.
-He received a PhD in Classics and Philosophy from Yale University.
+Before coming to Emory, Zhang clerked for the Hon.
+William A. Fletcher on the Ninth Circuit Court of Appeals, and for the Hon.
+Guido Calabresi on the Second Circuit Court of Appeals.
+He received his J.D. from Yale Law School, where he served as Managing Editor of the Yale Law Journal and won the Clifford L. Porter Prize in Taxation.
+He earned a Ph.D. from the combined program in Classics and Philosophy at Yale University, and read Classics, Philosophy, and History at the University of Pennsylvania.